 No option for logging activities outside the app;

-No tracking at all (you can’t really see progress or track results);
+Limited tracking (you can’t really see progress or track results);

 Lacking adjustability and customization.